-4.2 Your story is a gift (5 minutes) Share with the group
+4.2 Your story is a gift

 Stories are important.
 Stories get people to understand the real impact and see things from a different perspective.
 Stories give people courage to seek help and speak out.
 Stories create an environment for change.